International-Soil-Radiocarbon-Database/ISRaD/_pages/rpackage.md

 *(For non-R users, the compiled raw data can also be downloaded as a .zip file directly from github).*

-The ISRaD R package also provides a number of data enhancement tools ("ISRaD.extra" functions) that calculate or fill in certain fields with missing data, as well as provide ancillary data from various geospatial data sources.
+The ISRaD R package provides a number of data enhancement tools ("ISRaD.extra" functions) that calculate or fill in certain fields with missing data, as well as provide ancillary data from various geospatial data sources.
 Note that in addition to the basic compiled version of the database, you can choose to download a version of the compiled database that already has these data filled and added (i.e. "ISRad_extra") by using the option "extra = TRUE" when running the "ISRaD.getdata" function:

 ```
 # set 'directory' argument to local path